 PhD studentsPiotr Białczak, M.Sc.

 Marcin Gregorczyk, M.Sc.

 Paweł Łąka, M.Sc.

 Grzegorz Siewruk, M.Sc.

 Elżbieta Rzeszutko, M.Sc.

-ACTIVITIESWe are organizing a Feature Topic on Bio-inspired Cyber Security for Communications and Networking for IEEE Communications magazine - submission deadline is November 1st, 2015 - submit your paper now!
-[NEW]
+PAST ACTIVITIESWe were organizing a Feature Topic on Bio-inspired Cyber Security for Communications and Networking for IEEE Communications magazine

-We are also proud organizers of 1st Workshop on Bio-inspired Security, Trust, Assurance and Resilience (BioSTAR 2016) which is co-located with 37th IEEE Symposium on Security and Privacy (IEEE S&P 2016) - consider submitting your paper now! (deadline is January, 15th 2016)
+We were organizers of Workshop on Bio-inspired Security, Trust, Assurance and Resilience (BioSTAR) which was co-located with IEEE Symposium on Security and Privacy (IEEE S&P) in 2016 and 2017

 PROJECTSFor our work on bio-inspired cybersecurity that draws inspiration from nature's interactions and mechanisms please check out the page of our Cybersecurity.bio project and 'Publications' section below.